MorrisMA/M65C02A/README.md

 the STA ip,I++ instruction will write directly into the FORTH VM instruction stream.
 With indirection, the STA (ip,I++) instruction can be used for directly updating byte/word variables whose pointers are stored in the FORTH VM instruction stream.
-(Although, the ability to create self-modifying FORTH programs may be useful when compiling FORTH programs, the STA ip,I++ instruction is expected to be prefixed with IND or ISZ under normal usage.)
+(Note: the ability to create self-modifying FORTH programs may be useful when compiling FORTH programs, the STA ip,I++ instruction is expected to be prefixed with IND or ISZ under normal usage.)